I’m not very good at living in a box. I’m a wanderer, driven to get out and go.

 How I Mine the Gap

-These days, I'm no so interested in making a practice of embracing the absurd, but I do tremendously value stretching my capacity to perceive.
+Personally, I'm not so interested in making a practice of embracing the absurd, but I do tremendously value stretching my capacity to perceive.
 I accept that there are limits to my ability to accurately perceive reality, and I try to constantly seek and explore new information to fill the gaps in my understanding.
 I also try to build the mental 'muscle' that makes this easier.
 I like to make a practice of exploring possibilities.

 Instead of embracing the absurd, my current favorite way to mine the gap is through practicing photography and producing art.
 With each of the images I produce, I’m exploring some aspect of my world in greater depth and with more creativity than I normally would.
 I make the effort to go beyond my initial understanding, or story, about the subject I’m working with so that I can begin to see it in new and interesting ways.